hungyunliao/ud036_StarterCode/README.md

 ```
 python entertainment_center.py
 ```
-After this, your browser should automatically open the page and enjoying viewing the trailers by clicking on the movie posters.
+After this, your browser should automatically open the webpage and please enjoy viewing the trailers by clicking on the movie posters.

 ## License